Xiddler/PORTABLE_ENV/cheat/dot_cheat_hard/about.md

 # Serverless
 Serverless is a cloud-native development model that allows developers to build and run applications without having to manage servers.
 There are still servers in serverless, but they are abstracted away from app development.
 A cloud provider handles the routine work of provisioning, maintaining, and scaling the server infrastructure.

+# TUI vs CLI
+CLI - Command Line Interface means you are using a shell e.g. bash, zsh, fish etc.
+TUI - Terminal User Interface means you opened an application in the terminal and are typing in the terminal e.g. vim, nano, emacs, ranger, htop, glances